Ukraine denounces Russian stance on rebel vote in east Ukraine

 Western governments, at odds with Russia over the future of Ukraine whose pro-Western leadership wants to move the country westwards, have also condemned the Nov.
 2 separatist ballot.

-On Monday U.S. President Barack Obama expressed support for Kiev, saying Washington would not recognise any election held in separatist-held areas that did not conform with Ukrainian law.
+On Monday U.S. President Barack Obama expressed support for Kiev, saying Washington would not recognize any election held in separatist-held areas that did not conform with Ukrainian law.

 The separatists, who are entrenched in strongholds in Donetsk and Luhansk, see the vote as a way to underscore their independence from Kiev.